LineaLabs/lineapy/docs/source/rfcs/0001-imports.md

 ## Python Imports

-_An overview of Python's imports, summerized from ["5.
+_An overview of Python's imports, summarized from ["5.
 The import system"](https://docs.python.org/3/reference/import.html)_.

 In Python, imports are the method for loading code from another module.
 The `import` statement does two main tasks: